arpsch/go-webhook_rxr/README.md

 Environmental Variables:
 BATACH_INTERVAL in seconds, defaults to 30s if not supplied.
 BATCH_SIZE in number, defaults to 3 if not supplied.
-ENPOIND in string targeting the upstream server, defaults to internal test endpoint if not supplied.
+ENDPOINT in string targeting the upstream server, defaults to internal test endpoint if not supplied.

 How to run: